thehogfather/brackets-code-folding/README.md

 #Code folding for Brackets
 A code folding extension for [Brackets](https://github.com/adobe/brackets/) based on [CodeMirror's folding addon](http://codemirror.net/demo/folding.html).
-Peforms code folding based on brace ({}) matching for javascript, json, css and less files.
+Peforms code folding based on brace ({}, []) matching and multiline comments for javascript, json, css, php and less files.
 Also has very rudimentary support for html and xml files based on tag matching.

 ### How to install
 Navigate to **Brackets > File > Install Extension** and paste url https://github.com/thehogfather/brackets-code-folding